About AFFPA

 Leona Bonneau, Treasurer

 Leona owns and operates Charlotte Lake Farms with her husband in the Bonnyville area.
 While they took over the farm in 2014, it has been in Leona’s family since 1911.
 Charlotte Lake Farms specializes in raising Angus beef, offering farm-to-table sales, and running a U-Pick Pumpkin Patch each fall.
-Leona is a retired Chartered Professional Accountant, bringing her financial expertise to the Alberta Farm Fresh Producers Association, where she has served on the board since December 2022—first as secretary and now as treasurer.
-Fun fact!
-Leona’s deep-rooted connection to agriculture spans generations, and she is passionate about supporting local food production in Alberta.
+Leona is a retired Chartered Professional Accountant, bringing her financial expertise to the Alberta Farm Fresh Producers Association, where she has served on the board since December 2022, first as secretary and now as treasurer.

 Barry Rasch